Rennsteig - Thuringian Forest in April 2022

 For the main meal I had two ready meals (Trek’n Eat & Sea To Summit) and a DIY meal of couscous, red lentils, sauce powder and dried vegetables, which also worked very well.
 In addition, I had a few soups with me to have something warming in the evening in addition to tea.

 For in between I had some cereal bars, dried fruit, crispbread and nuts.
-To warm up I had of course tea, soup, broth and hot lemon (shugar powder with lemon flavour and vitamin C) with me.
+I had tea, soup, broth and hot lemon (shugar powder with lemon flavour and vitamin C) to warm me up.

-Since the Rennsteig is quite well known, you can eat and drink something at several location along the route (see map above ).
+Since the Rennsteig is quite well known, you can eat and drink something at several locations along the route (see map above).
 Even in the off-season, many locations were open.

 Weather

 The first day it was relatively warm (I guess about 15 °C / 60°F up to 20 °C / 70°F at noon).
-Around noon I went on in a T-shirt and let the sun shine on my fur after the Drachenschlucht with coffee and cake.
+Around noon, I just wore a T-shirt and let the sun shine on my fur after the Drachenschlucht with coffee and cake.

-On the second day it was clearly colder and I woke up in the thick fog at about 5 °C / 40 °F. It didn’t get that much warmer, I guess around 12 °C / 54 °F. Especially with the wind on the Großer Inselberg mountain it was quite cold.
+It was clearly colder on the second day, and I woke up in the thick fog at about 5 °C / 40 °F. It didn’t get that much warmer, I guess it was around 12 °C / 54 °F. Especially with the wind on the Großer Inselberg mountain, it was quite cold.

 So: